 The Potawatomi Tribal Land Office (Land Office) is responsible for coordinating the Nation’s land acquisitions, coordinating the Nation’s purchase of undivided interests in trust lands, executing the Nation’s fee-to-trust applications, maintaining the records of the Nation’s land holdings including purchase documents, appraisals, reports, maps, etc., and acts as a liaison between the Nation and the BIA, as well as other necessary agencies, in regards to the Nation’s land business.
 All tasks are conducted with guidance from Tribal Council through the General Manager’s Office.

 Tribal Land Holdings – The Nation’s land mass consists of 673 tracts (33,720 acres) through tribal allotment and owned individually by the Nation.
-The following table illustrates the ownership of the Nation’s land mass.
-Data is current as of 12/31/2015.
+The following table illustrates the ownership of the Nation’s lands.
+Data is current as of 3/8/2023.

-Based upon a Reservation size of 77,440 acres, the Nation’s on-Reservation holdings and tribal allotments account for 41.4 % of the Reservation’s land mass.
+Based upon an area of 77,440 acres, the Nation’s holdings and tribal allotments account for 46.2 % of the Nation’s land mass.

 Land Acquisitions – In 1998, the Nation established a land acquisition program with the purpose of re-purchasing Reservation land, previously sold by the Nation or its members.
 The following table illustrates the reversal in declining tribal on-Reservation land ownership from 1918 thru 2015.